nhatbui97/solana-tutorials/01 - Environment Setup/README.md

 ```

 Most major Solana protocols (as of 14 May 2025) - such as Jito, Jupiter, Raydium, Orca,... - still use Anchor 0.29.0 as their stable release.
-Update, this is outdated (11 Nov 25), we need to use v0.30 and above.
+Update, this is outdated (11 Nov 25), we need to use v0.30 and above, the most stable is 0.31.1.
 ```bash
 avm use 0.31.1
 ```